Fill the Stage

 Horseriding

 During America’s westward expansion, families crossed the Great Plains and farmed with horses, and young men carried mail across dangerous wilderness in what became known as the Pony Express.
 Cowboys on horses drove cattle across the Midwest.
-Horses played a big role in westerns like the Rifleman, and in classic John Wayne and Clint Eastwood movies.
+Horses played a significant role in westerns like The Rifleman, and in classic John Wayne and Clint Eastwood movies, like The Searchers.

 The world has changed, but horses still play a vital role.
 Police officers ride strong, beautiful horses in cities to maintain public order and peace.
 Horses play a critical role in state funerals and parades.
 And beautiful thoroughbreds are raced in the Ascot and the Kentucky Derby.

-Horses, except for the lion, are quite possibly the most honored of all animals.
-No creature has helped man quite as much.
-They feature prominently in classic literature and the Bible, where it is revealed that Christ will return on a white horse.
+After the lion, horses are the most honored of all animals.
+No creature has helped man as much.
+They feature prominently in classic literature and the Bible, where it is revealed that Jesus Christ will return on a white horse.

 No one ever came to grief—except honourable grief—through riding horses.
 No hour of life is lost that is spent in the saddle.
 Young men have often been ruined through owning horses, or through backing horses, but never through riding them; unless of course they break their necks, which, taken at a gallop, is a very good death to die.

-Learning to ride a horse well is exciting, but it’s also a challenge; it takes time and effort to become comfortable in the saddle.
+Learning to ride a horse is exciting and challenging; it takes time and effort to become comfortable in the saddle.
 It’s important to know that horses are intelligent creatures.
 An expert rider can guide a horse with the slightest prompting.
 I recommend giving horse riding a try at a local farm.

 Filed Under: Physical fitness Tagged With: horseriding